Qlik-Partner-Tools/qmi-scenarios/qmi-qseok-minikube/README.md

 # Qlik Sense Enterprise on Kubernetes (Minikube)
 ## Description
 A local demonstration environment for showing the benefits of Qlik Sense Enterprise on Kubernetes.

-A custom MongoDB is used for storage and Persistence is setup for mayor container (mongo, redis, engine, library)
+Vagrant is used to provision this enviroment.
+Enviroment parameters are:
+- Base box: bento/ubuntu-16.04
+- RAM: 6Gb
+- IP: 192.168.56.120
+- Hostname: qmi-qseok-minikube
+- Linux Users: vagrant (password: vagrant)

 | Servername        | Server IP         | Purpose |
 |-------------------|-------------------|---------|
 | qmi-qseok-minikube | 192.168.56.120   | Qlik Sense Enterprise on Kubernetes |

+## Purpose
+This scenario provisions the latest stable release of Qlik Sense Enterprise on Kubernetes build in a Minikube provisionined K8s cluster.

+### What is installed
+#### Software
+1. Ubuntu 16.04
+2. Docker CE
+3. Docker Compose and Docker Machine
+4. Minikube (Kubernetes)
+5. Helm (package manager for Kubernetes)
+6. Qlik Sense Enterprise on Kubernetes (QSEoK) from "stable" Bintray repository.

 ## Hosts file
-It is recommended that you add the following to both your laptops HOSTS file
+Add the following to  your laptop's HOSTS file

 ```
 192.168.56.120 qmi-qseok-minikube